Seizure of Cash at Orlando International Airport MCO

 Attorney for Bulk Cash Seizure at the Airport in Orlando, FL

-If your cash was taken at the Orlando International Airport, then contact attorney Leslie Sammis to help you get the cash returned as quickly as possible.
+If your cash was taken at the Orlando International Airport, contact attorney Leslie Sammis to help you get the cash returned as quickly as possible.

 The attorneys at Sammis Law Firm fight asset forfeiture cases and understand civil asset forfeiture procedures under federal law.
 Leslie Sammis and the attorneys at the firm are particularly experienced with civil asset forfeiture cases at the airport, including the procedures used at the international airport in Orlando, FL.